CodingNomads/data_structures_algorithms/readme.md

 You can check in changes to this branch as you see fit.

-When you are ready to merge the branch to master, follow these steps:
+When you are ready to merge the branch to master, you'll need a reviewer.
+If you don't have a reviewer, ask for one in the #data-structures-and-algorithms channel in Slack.
+Once you have a willing reviewer, follow these steps:

-1. If you have a reviewer:
-    a.
-Notify them you are ready for review, and get an ETA from them when to expect comment.
+1. Notify them you are ready for review, and get an ETA from them when to expect comments.
-    b.
-Notify the #data-structures-and-algorithms channel in Slack.
+2. Notify the #data-structures-and-algorithms channel in Slack.
-    c.
-Set the status of the chapter to `In Review` in the Google Drive tracking sheet.
+3. Set the status of the chapter to `In Review` in the Google Drive tracking sheet.
-2. If you don't have a reviewer:
-    a.
-Ask for one in the #data-structures-and-algorithms channel in Slack.
-3. When the reviewer indicates commentary is done, respond and revise as necessary.
+4. When the reviewer indicates commentary is done, respond and revise as necessary.
-4. When the reviewer indicates the content is ready, you can merge your branch to master.
+5. When the reviewer indicates the content is ready, you can merge your branch to master.
-    a.
-Remove the branch when the merge is complete.
+6. Remove the branch when the merge is complete.

 Mechanisms to enforce this flow are currently TBD.